johsteffens/actinon/README.md

 ## What it is
 Actinon is a lightweight ray-tracing renderer and interpreter of a dedicated scripting language.

-It can render 3D scenes, employing techniques like distributed tracing, path tracing, anti-aliasing and others.
+It uses distributed ray tracing, path tracing, anti-aliasing and other techniques.
 It can handle transparency, reflection, refraction, media-transition, diffuse-light, indirect-light and more.
-Various realistic surfaces are achieved by mixing fresnel-reflection, chromatic-reflection, (Oren-Nayar) diffuse-reflection and by simulating surface roughness.
+It combines fresnel-reflection, chromatic-reflection, (Oren-Nayar) diffuse-reflection and a simulation of surface-roughness.

+All components are well tuned to achieve high-level photo-realism.

 The rendering-engine is multi-threaded.

 For scene-design I developed a special language.
 It supports the composition of complex objects from simpler objects.
 Geometric operations on objects like translation, scaling and rotations can be applied easily and intuitively.